Enable and use Activity Logging

 Audit logging as described in Audit data and user activity for security and compliance covers enabling and viewing logging for specific entities and attributes which you select.
 What is logged is largely based on the context of the activity.
 Open a record and activities such as who created the record, what values were entered and changed, who updated it, etc, are logged for that particular record.

-Activity Logging has two significant differences with prior Microsoft Dynamics 365 auditing:
+Activity Logging has two significant differences with prior Customer Engagement (on-premises) auditing:

-You can log user and admin activities across Office and Dynamics 365 for Customer Engagement apps.
+You can log user and admin activities across Office and Customer Engagement (on-premises).

-Auditing occurs at the SDK layer of Dynamics 365 for Customer Engagement apps which means much more data is logged than just activities.
+Auditing occurs at the SDK layer of Customer Engagement (on-premises) which means much more data is logged than just activities.

 What events are audited